AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md

       When this information is updated in [!DNL Workfront], it is also updated in this list.

-1. (Optional) Click the name of the request to open it in Workfront.
+1. (Optional) Click the name of the request to open it in [!DNL Workfront].

-1. (Optional) Click **[!UICONTROL Go to Salesforce]** to access the Opportunity or Account where the issue originated from the following areas of Workfront:
+1. (Optional) Click **[!UICONTROL Go to [!DNL Salesforce]]** to access the Opportunity or Account where the issue originated from the following areas of Workfront:

    * In the [!UICONTROL Details] section of the issue
    * In the Summary panel  when selecting the issue in a list, after clicking [!UICONTROL Open Summary] ![](assets/summary-panel-icon.png) in the list's toolbar.